 In this immersive exhibit, free-flying native butterflies will offer guests an opportunity to view native butterflies in all stages of metamorphosis.
-Five different species will be observed including Monarchs, Gulf Fritillaries, Painted Ladies, Black Swallowtail, and Red Admirals.
+Five different species will be observed including Monarchs, Gulf Fritillaries, Painted Ladies, and Black Swallowtail.
 Guests will be surrounded by butterflies engaging in their natural behaviors including feeding on flower nectar and basking in the sunlight.
-As the average lifespan of a butterfly is two to three weeks, FOTZ will purchase approximately butterfly pupae (chrysalises) every other week from butterfly farms.
-Three chrysalis rearing chamber will be located within the butterfly experience where guests can watch the various butterflies hatch.
+As the average lifespan of a butterfly is two to three weeks, FOTZ will purchase approximately 150 butterfly pupae (chrysalises) every other week from butterfly farms.
+Three chrysalis rearing chambers will be located within the butterfly experience where guests can watch the various butterflies hatch.

 Staff “Flight Attendants” will be available to educate the public on butterflies and their plant partnerships.
 The butterfly experience will feature a number of tropical and annual plants that the butterflies can gather nectar from including Lantana, Salvia, Tropical Hibiscus, Milkweed, and Fennel.
 To date, the exhibit has been made possible thanks to the generosity of Friends of the Topeka Zoo, KBS Constructors Foundation, Schwerdt Design Group, Certus, Westar Energy Green Team, PKMR, Ben Schreiner Construction Company, Lowers Inc. Plumbing Heating and Air, Davin Electric, Inc, Arnold’s Greenhouse, Sowards Glass, Kansas Sand and Concrete, Inc., Skinner Garden Store, ASAP Locating, and Steve and Becky Tipton, Master Beekeepers NEKBA.